Alpena Oil Company

 AOC currently offers a health insurance plan through Blue Cross/Blue

-Shield to full time employees who are either Office Staff, Drivers,
+Shield to employees who are (1) either Office Staff, Drivers,

-Supervisors, Maintenance Personal, Managers or Assistant Managers (See Notes to Benefits for
+Supervisors, Maintenance Personal, Store Managers, Assistant Managers or

 definition of full time employees.) subject to such co-payments and